REV23Docs/rev23-desktop-docs/docs/concepts/deposits-and-credits.md

 - Forfeiting a deposit/credit.
 For example, when a customer doesn't show up for an appointment.
 - Tipping an artist.
 The customer may choose to a remaining balance of their deposit as a tip for the artist.

-## Deposit & Credit Properties

-**Date/Time:** The date and time the deposit/credit was created.

-**Customer:** The customer that the deposit/credit was created for.

-**Employee:** The user the deposit is intended for (who will be paid if the deposit is forfeit).
-This field is required for deposits only.

-**Type:** The type of the Deposit/Credit Object.
-It's value will be either **Deposit**, **In-Store Credit**, or **Reward Credit**.
-This field cannot be edited.

-**Amount:** The original amount of this deposit/credit.
-Do not edit this amount to alter the balance.
-Its balance should only be altered via its history.

-**Memo:** An optional text field for a description of this deposit/credit and why it was created.

-**Created By:** The user who created the deposit/credit.

-**Expiration Date:** The date this deposit/credit is no longer valid.
-Once this date has elapsed, regardless of the history, its available balance will be calculated as zero.

-**Available Balance:** The available balance is calculated based on the history of the deposit/credit.
-See [history](#deposit-credit-history) for more information.

-**Redeemable at any connected studio:** For multiple studios only, if checked, the customer can redeem this deposit/credit at any of the studios.
-Otherwise, it will only be redeemable at the studio it was originally created in.

 ## Deposit Policy

 The Deposit Policy is a custom text that appears on the deposit receipt.